- Instructions for Form 706-GS(T) - Introductory Material

 GST exemption increased.

-The Tax Cut and Jobs Act increased the generation skipping tax (GST) exemption amount.
+The generation skipping tax (GST) exemption amount increased for 2019.
 See Numerator.
 GST exemption., later.

 For federal tax purposes, marriages of couples of the same sex are treated the same as marriages of couples of the opposite sex.
 The term “spouse” includes an individual married to a person of the same sex.
 However, individuals who have entered into a registered domestic partnership, civil union, or other similar relationship that isn’t considered a marriage under state law aren’t considered married for federal tax purposes.
 If you believe the new law may affect your estate or gift tax liability or filing requirement, please continue to monitor IRS.gov for additional guidance.